buley/personal/src/content/failure.md

 *The line between understanding and overthinking.*

 **Pattern**
-I don't dwell on failure emotionally, but I do have a tendency to dissect it intellectually—sometimes more than necessary.
+I don't dwell on failure emotionally, but I do have a tendency to dissect it intellectually--sometimes more than necessary.
 I want to understand every variable, every mistake, and every weak point.

 **Strengths**
 - Highly adaptive and precise in adjustments